kariya/brainfuck-hp50g/README.md

 ### Really JIT?
 The Current version is a kind of 'compile-and-go' style compiler, but it shares a lot of ideas with JIT.
-It seems easy to make a trace-based JIT but it is questioable to get more speed.
+It seems easy to make a trace-based JIT but it is questionable whether to get more speed.

 ## License